World Wide Recorder Concert: Plot synopsis

 On the night before the concert, the boys want to find a way to get back at the New York kids, and when Cartman succeeds in his efforts to discover the legendary "brown noise", a sound made with the recorder that causes the listener to lose control of their bowels and "crap their pants", the boys plan to trick the New York kids into playing it.
 However, by accident, the altered sheet music for the concert is discovered by the organizer of the concert and is photocopied and redistributed to everyone.
 Later that night, Mr. Garrison is molested in the middle of the night by a mysterious stranger, and he sets off for the concert happy to have sorted things out with his father.
 After he leaves, Kenny G exits a closet and refuses $100 from Mr. Garrison's father, revealing that Kenny G is actually the one who molested Mr. Garrison that night.

 During the concert, the boys discover that everyone is playing the altered sheet music containing the brown note, and they race to stop the concert.
 But they are too late and the note is played, and with the power of four million recorders behind it, everyone in the world ends up defecating in their pants, whether they are watching the broadcast or otherwise.
 Some, e.g. Kenny, soil themselves to death (although, at the end of episode, Kenny is seen, alive and healthy, in the bus with the other kids).
 On the way back to the bus, Mr. Mackey briefly explains to the boys what a queef is, describing it as "a vaginal expulsion of gas, m'kay."
 Shortly after the incident, the New York kids show up again, but they become very impressed by the boys' prank and take back the negative feelings directed at them.
 Afterwards, Mr. Garrison is passionately kissed by Kenny G before leaving and thanks him, noting that he kisses just like his father, and the class then leaves and drives off into the stars.

 Episode ratings

-United Kingdom rating
+United Kingdom

 This was the first episode of South Park to be rated 18 in the UK for its video/DVD-release, due to the subplot in which Mr. Garrison wants to be sexually molested by his father.
-It remained the only episode to have the 18 certificate until the seventh season of South Park finally got its DVD set, due to the audio commentary on the third disc.
-On the 2008 Paramount Season 3 DVD set, "World Wide Recorder Concert" was lowered to a 15 rating in the UK.
+On the 2008 DVD release of Season 3, it was lowered to a 15 certificate.